What Is the Life Insurance Suicide Exclusion?

 2. Claim Investigation Process

 If the exclusionary period has passed, and the insured has passed away due to suicide, then the primary beneficiary may file a death claim.
-When a claim is submitted following a suicidal death, the insurance company typically:
+The insurance company will review the claim before making a decision.

-• Investigates any history of mental health treatment.
+• Checking for a history of mental health treatment

-• Determines whether the death occurred within the exclusionary period.
+• Confirming whether the death occurred during the exclusionary period

 3. Does the Exclusion Reset If You Change Policies?